XXIInd International CALL Research Conference

 Guidelines and the submission site for the proceedings may be found here: https://www.castledown.com/proceedings/call-research/announcement/view/1

-We are planning a post-conference book to be published by Castledown entitled “Transitions in CALL” that will cover the theme of the conference.
+A post-conference book entitled “Transitions in CALL” that will cover the theme of the conference will be published by Castledown.
 Presenters with accepted manuscripts for the conference may submit a 300-word proposal for a 6000-7000-word chapter for this edited volume.
 Chapters based on manuscripts published in the proceedings may also be included.

 Editors: Antonie Alm, Chun Lai, & Qing Ma